brandlewco/jesserieser-hugo-cc/content/about/_index.md

           _Popular Mechanics_ “Can Science Cure Death?
 It Sure Looks Like It.”
         icon: ''
         url: ''
-      - content: |-
+      - content: >-
           **2022**

           SPD Merit Winner

-          _Baron's_ "Vegas Presses It's Luck
-          in the Postpandemic Era Cover Story" for
+          *Barron's* "Vegas Presses It's Luck in the Postpandemic Era Cover Story" for
         icon: ''
         url: ''
       - content: |-